Fagrell/cleanqt.io-posts/21-aug-2018/post.md

 * Be selective with the scope - if possible, avoid exposing parameters in the __INTERFACE__ scope.
 * Avoid using global commands such as `include_directories()` and `linked_libraries()`.
 * `target_linked_libraries()` automatically solves transitive dependencies,
-* Be aware of `file(GLOB ...)` and if you do use it - learn and share about the problems to the team.
+* Be wary of `file(GLOB ...)` and if you do use it - learn and share about the problems to the team.

-I've only touched (scratched?) the surface of modern CMake as this post only covers the core of it.
+I've only scratched the surface of modern CMake as this post only covers the basic.
 If you're intrested in learning more, an excellent resource is the following [GitHub project](https://cliutils.gitlab.io/modern-cmake/).
-In the next part we'll go through an example with Qt and how a library can be exported using modern methodologies.
+The next part in the series will comprise of a CMake example using Qt and how a library can be exported using modern methodologies.

 Also, my best advice is to keep CMake code clean - treat it as it would be production code.
 It will save time in the long run!